bernardbolter/bernardism/readme.md

 commands for compiling -

 ```
-'gulp inbound' for development, 'gulp outbound' for production
+'gulp' for development, 'gulp outbound' for production
 ```

 ## Built With